Qdanial01/SeedOfLife_Pico8/README.md

 - **Buy, Plant, Sell -** the loop of the game hinges on managing resources: buy seeds, cultivate them, harvest the produce, then sell to earn coins and repeat to grow your farm

 ## 🧠 Process
 I started by making the tiles and sprites of the game, which includes the full growth cycle of the crops.
-Once the full tile set of the crops growing was created, I then moved to the creation of the characte,r which is a hovering robot.
+Once the full tile set of the crops growing was created, I then moved to the creation of the character, which is a hovering robot.
 I then created placeholder tiles of buy, sell and charge areas that the player will interact with.

 For the hud, I started by making each icon and placed it at the very bottom of the map.
 To build the yellow target system, I created a yellow square and marked that as a sprite as well.
 Using the player’s position as reference, the yellow target is dynamically drawn at the bottom tip of the robot giving a clear visual cue for actions and targeting.